ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.hidden.md

 1. From the Networking tab, click on Edge Gateways.
 2. Click on Edge gateways and select your virtual data center's Edge Gateway.
-3. In the left-hand navigation under Services, click on NAT.
+3. In the left navigation under Services, click on NAT.
 4. Click on New to create a new NAT rule.
 5. The Add NAT Rule wizard will appear.
 There are four fields that must be filled out.
 	1. Name – In this example, `dnat-to-jump` is used.